boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 This section defines the set of attributes that are included in a throughput advice instance:

 Optional Parameter Flags (OPF):
 : These flags indicate the presence of some optional parameters.
-The following flags are defined (from MSB to LSB):
+The following flags are defined:

     E:
     : When set to "1", this flag indicates the presence of Excess Information Rate (EIR).